 Address: 427 Ski Lodge Drive, Huntington, Vermont

 10. Smugglers' Notch Resort, Jeffersonville

-Families have always been the focus of Smugglers' Notch Resort, and this reflects in their Nordic skiing program, as well as the downhill skiing for which the mountain is best known.
+Families have always been the focus of Smugglers' Notch Resort, and this is reflected in their Nordic skiing program, as well as the downhill skiing for which the mountain is best known.
 The full-service Nordic Ski and Snowshoe Adventure Center includes a level learning area with a Nordic terrain park featuring small gentle hills for developing balance and speed control.
 In the innovative Mom & Me/Dad & Me lessons, parents and children learn to ski together.

-Smugglers' Notch isn’t just for children, of course.
+Smugglers' Notch isn't just for children, of course.
 A 30-kilometer network of cross-country ski trails and 24 kilometers of dedicated snowshoe trails traverse meadows and wind through woods; 28 kilometers of the ski trails are groomed for skating.
-The resort has on-site lodging and an array of indoor and outdoor activities that include alpine skiing, ice-skating, winter walking, and guided snowshoe tours.
+The resort has on-site lodging and an array of indoor and outdoor activities that include alpine skiing, ice skating, winter walking, and guided snowshoe tours.

 Address: 4323 VT-108, Jeffersonville, Vermont

 Official site: www.smuggs.com